Tuenti: Company history

 Tuenti was founded as a Social networking service in 2006 by a group of friends in Spain.
 Zaryn Dentzel, Felix Ruiz Hernandez, Kenny Bentley, Adeyemi Ajao and Joaquín Ayuso de Pául were the key people who worked together to bring Tuenti to life.
 Dentzel's first experience in Spain was on a students exchange program that took him to Cabeza del Buey (Badajoz).
 Bentley, the lead programmer, came to Spain after having worked in social networking in the United States.
 In the beginning, the project was aimed to university students, but due to its success, they opened to everyone, although it was only possible to register with an invitation.
 Years later the register was opened to everyone, in an attempt to make it available globally, with the only extra requirement of giving a phone number.
 Zaryn Dentzel has chronicled the story of Tuenti in a book called El futuro lo decides tú.

 Although the name sounds similar to the English word twenty, it actually comes from "tu [id]enti[dad]", meaning "your identity".
-The service was originally targeted at the Spanish market, but in 2012 they made it globally available.
-The organization has reached more than 250 employees from more than 21 countries around the world.
+The service was originally targeted at the Spanish market, but in 2012 it was made available globally.
+The organization has employed more than 250 employees from more than 21 countries.

 Google Zeitgeist's 2009 listed Tuenti as the third fastest-rising global search.
-Google's 2008 Zeitgeist report listed Tuenti as the year's fourth fastest-rising global search term.
 In 2011, it was estimated that more than 15% of the web traffic in Spain was on Tuenti, which at that time in Spain meant more traffic than Google and Facebook together.

-On August 4, 2010 the major telecommunications group Telefónica acquired 85% of tuenti's shares for a total of 70 million euro, becoming its largest shareholder.
+On 4 August 2010 the major telecommunications group Telefónica acquired 85% of Tuenti's shares for a total of 70 million euro, becoming its largest shareholder.

-In that same year, tuenti started the development of a light virtual mobile network operator which worked completely under the Movistar (Telefónica) infrastructure.
-Later, in December, the service, still in a developing state, is released to the users of the social network under the brand "Tu".
+In that same year, Tuenti started the development of a light virtual mobile network operator which worked completely under the Movistar (Telefónica) infrastructure.
+Later, in December, the service, which was still in a developing state, was released to the users of the social network under the brand "Tu".